Integrity and

 Regarding a positive subject that's

-accompanied by a negative subject, as you're experiencing or thinking about
+accompanied by a negative subject as you experience or think about them, the

-them, the positive subject should be distinguished and separated from the
+positive subject should be distinguished and separated from the negative in

-negative –in your mind or thinking, or the negative might appear to derive
+your mind or thinking or the negative might seem to be important from being

 When

-you're thinking about both positive and negative subjects, you cannot be certain
+you think about positive and negative subjects together you cannot be sure that

-that the positive will reliably illuminate your understanding of the negative.
+the positive will illuminate your understanding of the negative.
+The negative

-Don’t think or talk about a negative subject
+Don’t think or talk about a negative idea

-unless the negative might interfere with a positive concern that you’re
+unless the negative idea might interfere with a positive concern that you’re

 considering.

-Comparing or contrasting a positive subject with a negative subject
+or contrasting a positive idea with a negative idea unnecessarily can distort

 22